gniederlaender/Review-Cruncher/README.md

 # Review Cruncher

-Review Cruncher helps you to decide, which product to purchase.
+Review Cruncher helps you to decide, which product to purchase.<br/>
-Before deciding to buy - Ask Review Cruncher.
+Before deciding to buy - <b>Ask Review Cruncher</b>.
 Review Cruncher will provide you with a Recommendation, Alternatives and independent Product Reviews.

 A recommender system built with [Open AI API](https://openai.com/api/)